koynoyno/chinesetab/README.md

 ## Sounds nice.
 Anything else?

-⚡ Opens instantly (much faster than the default new tab)
+⚡ Opens faster than the default new tab

 💻 Easy on CPU, memory, and battery